 California Coastal Trail

-One awesome thing about the beaches in Pacifica is that they’re all connected by a coastal trail.
+One awesome thing about the Pacifica beaches is that they’re all connected by a coastal trail.
 And it’s only about

 2 miles in one direction.
 Start your walk along the Sharp Park Beach promenade, climb Bootleggers Steps to Mori Point, continue along the mining path down into Rockaway Beach, then take the switchbacks south of Rockaway and follow the coast into Linda Mar.
 In fact, I might just do that this weekend for a nice little hike!